How and why emuso works

 Our approach to solve these problems

-Our answer is to present the musical concepts that theory deals with in a non-academic visual manner, with no notation, and minimum jargon, and only essential information that you interact with on virtual “guitar” (“bass”, “piano”).
+Additionally, we visualise the musical concepts that theory deals with in a non-academic manner, with no notation, and minimum jargon, and only essential information that you interact with on virtual “guitar” (“bass”, “piano”).

 We strip music concepts back to the core so there’s so much less to learn and remember, compared to learning by notation, note names, or by TAB.